-As at December 31, 2019 and 2018, the Company does not have transactions which qualify as fair value hedges.
+As at December 31, 2020 and 2019, the Company does not have transactions which qualify as fair value hedges.

-Estimation of the fair values of the Company's derivative contracts requires management to make estimates in respect of such factors as mortality rates, longevity rates and other future events.
+Estimation of the fair values of the Company's derivative contracts requires management to make estimates in respect of such factors as energy prices and weather data, mortality rates, longevity rates and other future events.
 As such, the fair values estimated by management may differ significantly from the ultimate settlement value of these transactions.
 Adjustments to the fair value of these derivatives are reflected in income in the period in which they are made.